ultimatemember/docs-v3/src/um-social-login/article/1531-social-login-2-3-setup.md

 - Show Social Buttons to logged-in users only
 - Keep users logged in
 - Choose the integration type for the Social buttons: Login only, Register only, or Both ( default ).
+- If you add the social login shortcode on a custom page for users to log and configure the user role settings and set the redirection after the login to a custom URL, the redirection won't work because the social login shortcode is for dynamic page only it'll only reload the current page where the shortcode is added.

 ### Creating a new social login shortcode